Benguelees/ecommerce-delivery-analysis-sql-tableau/README.md

 👉 Objective: Deliver actionable insights to support a data-driven expansion decision.

-**🔑 Key Takeaway**
+🔑 Key Takeaway

-Strong demand for tech products is offset by declining revenue after 2018 Q1 and significant delivery delays — expansion should focus on mid-range products while improving operational efficiency.
+Strong demand exists for tech products, but revenue instability and delivery delays introduce risk — expansion should focus on mid-range products and operational efficiency.
 ---

 ## 📊 Dataset